SekiMondre/RuneterraDecks/README.md

 A deck is represented by a list of card entries.
 Each entry specify a single card by its corresponding code and how many copies are present in the deck.

+The library supports up the the Rising Tides (Bilgewater) expansion set.
+It also supports special case decks with 4+ copies of a card.

 ### Decoding:

 This is an example decoding my favorite Jinx & Draven deck: